SpocWeb/CSharp/README.md

 ### API Documentation
 Unless a Method is completely trivial and self-describing, at least a &lt;summary>Documentation&lt;/summary> should be given; this is mandatory for public Methods.
 The Summary should fit on a single Line (up to 130 Characters).
 Everything else should be written into a separate &lt;remarks>Section&lt;/remarks>.

 Parameter Documentation is often more tedious than helpful, especially if completeness is required by the Environment as soon as the first Parameter is described.
-Rather use the <paramref name='...'> in the Summary or Remarks to document their Role and possible considerations.
+Rather use the &lt;paramref name='...'> in the Summary or Remarks to document their Role and possible considerations.

 ### Tests as Documentation
 Unit Tests provide for a very concrete Documentation by showing the expected Result for a given Set of Parameters.
 Therefore Tests should be written close to the Implementation.
 Rather use conditional Compilation if the Test Cases must not be delivered with the compiled DLL.